saeedSarpas/Geagle/README.md

-# High5
+# Geagle (Golden eagle)
-An interface for manipulating HDF5 files
+A minimalistic interface for loading EAGLE (Evolution and Assembly of GaLaxies and their Environments) snapshots